ramblehead/autocodegen/README.md

 # autocodegen

-Library and framework for auto-code generators
+Library and utilities for auto-code generators